 Both the CMA and RMA exams have around 200 questions, and both cover the clinical and administrative knowledge you need to succeed as a medical assistant.
 The exams have similar costs as well: You’ll pay $125 to sit for the CMA exam and $120 to sit for the RMA exam.
 You’ll need to submit proof of your education or experience to take either test.
 You’ll earn your CMA or RMA credential once you pass your exam.

 Which Certification Pays More?

 Both the CMA and RMA certifications allow you to apply for the same roles.
 There is no substantial difference in pay for medical assistants who have either certification.
-According to the U.S. Bureau of Labor Statistics (BLS), medical assistants earned a median annual salary of $35,850 in 2020.
-This is true regardless of what certification you hold.
+According to the U.S. Bureau of Labor Statistics (BLS), medical assistants earned a median annual salary of $37,190 in 2021.

 What Else Do I Need to Know?

 Medical assisting is one of the fastest-growing careers in the nation.
-The BLS projects a massive 19% increase in jobs in the field by 2029.
+The BLS projects an 18% increase in the field by 2030.
 That makes now a great time to earn your education and get a credential in the field.

 The pandemic has had a drastic effect on the roles of medical assistants, says Basala, making them more critical than ever in the hierarchy of healthcare providers.

 “Although medical assistants are employed primarily in ambulatory care during normal times, they have more recently been asked to work in the acute care environment because of the enormous need to deploy skilled and dedicated health professionals to where they are most needed,” Basala says.
 “Indeed, executive orders of state governors have reflected the necessity of giving knowledgeable and competent medical assistants more responsibility.”